HarishPRK/clark-guide/clark-chatbox/README.md

 # Clark University AI Chatbox

 An AI-powered chatbot designed to provide information and services to Clark University students, faculty, and visitors.
+This application uses real AI processing via OpenAI's GPT-3.5 Turbo to provide accurate and contextual responses.

 ## Features